-Little Grand Canyon Trail is a 3 mile lightly trafficked loop trail located near Pomona, IL that features a waterfall and is rated as difficult.
+Little Grand Canyon Trail is a 3 mile lightly trafficked loop trail located near Pomona, Illinois that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash